-K84101203-05 Traffic Safety Resource Prosecutor
+K84101303-06 Traffic Safety Resource Prosecutor

 The TSO will continue to contract for the services of two part-time Traffic Safety Resource Prosecutors (TSRPs).
 TSRPs will provide ongoing technical assistance and resources to all those involved in the prosecution and adjudication of impaired driving prevention cases (prosecutors, judges, toxicology lab personnel, administrative hearing officers, law enforcement, etc.).
-The TSRPs will: (1) provide training to law enforcement, prosecutors, toxicologists, and judges and other court personnel; (2) serve as second chair to assistant state's attorneys to prosecute impaired-driving cases (upon request); (3) support law enforcement with preparation for administrative hearings; (4) facilitate Regional DUI Advisory Committees to review and recommend changes in state policy, procedure, and/or programs to eliminate drunk driving in the state; and (5) provide information and resources through a web-based listsery for prosecutors.
+The TSRPs will: (1) provide training to law enforcement, prosecutors, toxicologists, and judges and other court personnel; (2) serve as second chair to assistant state's attorneys to prosecute impaired-driving cases (upon request); (3) support law enforcement with preparation for administrative hearings; (4) review and recommend changes in state policy, procedure, and/or programs to eliminate drunk driving in the state; and (5) provide information and resources through a web-based listsery for prosecutors.

-Funds will provides for the salaries, travel, operations, and program costs associated with the TSRP program.
+Funds will provide for the salaries, travel, operations, and program costs associated with the TSRP program.